Annyvichi/market-data-challenge/analysis report.md

 It turns out almost all buy-trades exceeding 10 ETH are out the snapshots (all but the abovementioned '16:33:30'-trade).

-Then it is necessary to check whether there were other similar cases, for example, when a snapshot was taken less than 10 seconds before any buy-trade was executed.
+Then it was checked if there were any more cases when a snapshot was taken less than 10 seconds before any buy-trade was executed.

 4 buy-cases were discovered:
 time of trade: 2025-09-02 01:11:34+00:00